 Transformations of the labour market - including the progressive automation of production and the growing role of the digital economy - is both the opportunity and the challenge.
 The energetic transformation or increasing automation of production may contribute to the creation of new, high-paid jobs in the advanced technology sector - or contribute to reduced employment and increased social stratification.
 CDN believes that law-making and regulations should go hand in hand with technological progress, not be established after a few years, but also not slowing it down.
-We consider it necessary to further establish policies on, og Democracy at the Workplace & Solidarity
+We consider it necessary to further establish policies on,

+1067 Democracy at the Workplace & Solidarity

-- Support for unionisation, with laws on European levels supporting unionisation in multi-national companies. - Enabling and protecting by law of the solidarity strikes. - Access to information about the company's activities for workers' representatives. - Prohibition of secret collection and processing of digital data and surveillance in the workplace. - we believe it is impossible to build democracy in a country that focuses on low-paid and poorly protected work.
-Democracy in the workplace is thus crucial, thus we support unionising and workers' representation in decision-making institutions at the workplace.
+- Support for unionisation, with laws on European levels supporting unionisation in multi-national companies. - Enabling and protecting by law of the solidarity strikes. - Access to information about the company's activities for workers' representatives. - Prohibition of secret collection and processing of digital data and surveillance in the workplace. - we support unionising and workers' representation in decision-making institutions at the workplace.
 CDN will strive to empower workers also internally, within the office, as well by cooperating with, e.g. local syndicate representatives, at our events. - 2081 Solidarity is key.
 Trade unions should be able to strike in solidarity with 2082 other industries or protest against policies affecting their work.
 On the other 2083 hand, we must demand solidarity from industries, and a just transformation or 2084 other political decisions cannot be held hostage to lobbying by the strong 2085 industries, such as miners or farmers.